 CLUB DUES: Club dues are collected from each member/family in the amount of $20.00 for 1 child or $30.00 for multiple children in the same family.
 With the payment of these dues each member will receive a club T-shirt and the remainder of the money will go to the benefit of the entire club, such as: barn repairs/upkeep, barn fencing needs, etc.

-1. See "4-H Rules and Policies" in the front of this book.
+1. See "4-H Rules and Policies" in the front of your handbook.

 3. Alpaca Fiber Crafts: Exhibit will be judged on craftsmanship only.
 Crafts must have been made within one year of exhibit.
 Any craft item with alpaca fiber may be entered.
 Craft may also contain other materials.
 Fiber may be processed (felted, spun, etc) or unprocessed, and may have originated from any alpaca.
 Exhibits will consist of one completed craft item, which can be a single item or set, and a notebook explaining how the craft was made.
 One craft item from each grade level will be chosen as a State Fair entry.